Gibson Firebird: History

-The Firebird line went on sale in mid-1963 with four models distinguished by pickup and tailpiece configurations (see below).
-Unlike the Les Paul and SG line, which used the terms "Junior", "Special", "Standard" and "Custom", the Firebird used the Roman numerals "I", "III", "V" and "VII".
-Gibson's line of Thunderbird basses is rooted in the design of the Firebird, and uses even Roman numerals ("II" and "IV") to distinguish it.
+The Firebird line went on sale in mid-1963 with four models distinguished by pickup and tailpiece configurations.
 From 1965 to 1969, Gibson introduced "non-reverse" models after failing to achieve marketing success with the unusual reverse-body design.
 Gibson had also received complaints from Fender that the Firebird headstock mirrored the Stratocaster and that the body violated Fender's design patents, with Fender threatening a lawsuit.
 The "non-reverse" body is a more standard double-cutaway design, with the bass horn being longer than the treble horn and the headstock having the tuners mounted on the bass side.
 It also had a standard glued-in ("set") neck rather than neck-through construction, as well as other, less noticeable changes in design and build.
 Pickup and tailpiece configuration for the V and VII were the same as the earlier "reverse" models, although the I- and III-models were now shipped with two or three P-90 pickups and plain vibratos.
 After a few years of disappointing sales, the "non-reverse" line was dropped.
 "Reverse" body Firebirds were first reissued in 1972, with a commemorative "Bicentennial" model released in 1976 which was made available in a variety of finishes including black, vintage white, natural, and the traditional sunburst.
-The bicentennial model was also distinguished by gold hardware and a red-white-blue logo on the white pickguard.
-The logo on most other models is red.
+The bicentennial model was also distinguished by gold hardware and a red-white-blue Firebird logo on the white pickguard; the logo is solid red on most other models.